 Don't worry: Marketplace insurance covers pre-existing conditions

-Did you know that no insurance plan can reject you, charge you more, or refuse to pay for essential health benefits for a pre-existing condition?
+Did you know that no insurance plan can reject you, charge you more, or refuse to pay for

 What's a pre-existing condition?

 - A pre-existing condition is a health problem you had before the date that your new health coverage starts.

 - Epilepsy, cancer, diabetes, lupus, sleep apnea, and pregnancy are all examples of pre-existing conditions.